-They have invested heavily in green technology and incorporated efficient rainwater harvesting, waste water recycling and geothermal cooling systems to ensure that their hotels in Ranakpur and Nathdwara in Rajasthan, India are as environment friendly as possible.
+They have invested heavily in green technology and incorporated efficient rainwater harvesting, wastewater recycling, and geothermal cooling systems to ensure that their hotels in Ranakpur and Nathdwara in Rajasthan, India are as environmentally friendly as possible.

 Mana Hotels CEO, Mr. Rohan Rajgarhia elaborates on the incident; “Our architect Mr. Akshat Bhatt & our landscape consultant Mrs. Gauri Sehgal Gandhi brought to our notice the fact that the oldest tree on site was intersecting with our main hotel building.
 This tree was a ‘Badd’ species with the foliage cover spreading over a diameter of 30 meters.

 The easiest path for us would have been to cut down the tree.
 However, the management keeping in mind the long-term goals of sustainable development with responsibility towards the environment decided to re-work the design.
 Our decision led to a financial and time loss to the project.
 But more importantly, it was an apt manifestation of our values for all the individuals and organizations working with us on this project.

 None of this would have been possible without the great work put in by Architecture discipline & Plan Loci, our Architect and landscape consultant respectively.”